Improving Our School

 Belmont Mill Hill Preparatory School is continually developing its facilities.
 In 2002, the Jubilee Building was opened by Matthew Baldwin (an Old Belmontian and Old Millhillian).
 The Jubilee Building, a two storey building, hosts the school kitchen, dining room and multi-purpose hall down stairs and the six classrooms that are dedicated to children in the Lower School.
 In 2014, the Michael Proctor Building was opened.
 The Michael Proctor building has two state of the art Science labs, a multi-purpose large space and six spacious classrooms.

-In September 2016 the Governors announced that a new building project would be started.
-The new building, yet to be named, links the Proctor building and the original school buildings.
+In July 2016 the Governors announced that a new building project would be started.
+The new building, yet to be named, sits between the Proctor building and the original school buildings.
 The new building aims to help to facilitate the school in preparing Belmontians to be ready for the challenges of the 21st Century.
 The Lower Ground floor, will consist of a new Computing suite and a new Design and Technology suite all closely linked to the Michael Proctor science laboratories creating an area that will inspire innovation, construction and design.
 On the Ground Floor we will see three classrooms.
 These classrooms will allow the removal of the temporary huts and allow the Masters Lawn to be returned to its former glory.
 You can track the progress of the new building by following the webcam link below.